Why are Democrats buying advertisements to promote Republicans?

 Democrats are buying ads supporting far-right GOP primary candidates, in the hopes of facing them in the general election — a strategy that former Sen. Claire McCaskill of Missouri tried in 2012.

 The Washington Post editorial board expressed serious concern with this strategy.
-Maybe, these people who pretend to be journalists, understand the policies they label as “far-right” and “extremist” are more popular than the far-left radical measures they support.
+Maybe these people who pretend to be journalists understand that the policies they label as "far-right" and "extremist" are more popular than the far-left radical measures they support.
 From the WaPo writer:

 Democracy itself is on the ballot this election year.
 The country needs a broad coalition to defeat candidates who would help former president Donald Trump, or another politician in his mold, again attempt a coup in 2024.
 Which is why it is not just shameless, but dangerous, that Democrats have spent tens of millions this year promoting Republican extremists.